Peripheral Component Interconnect: Fast back-to-back transactions

 Additional timing constraints may come from the need to turn around are the target control lines, particularly DEVSEL#.
 The target deasserts DEVSEL#, driving it high, in the cycle following the final data phase, which in the case of back-to-back transactions is the first cycle of the address phase.
 The second cycle of the address phase is then reserved for DEVSEL# turnaround, so if the target is different from the prior one, it must not assert DEVSEL# until the third cycle (medium DEVSEL speed).

 One case where this problem cannot arise is if the initiator knows somehow (presumably because the addresses share sufficient high-order bits) that the second transfer is addressed to the same target as the prior one.
 In that case, it may perform back-to-back transactions.
 All PCI targets must support this.

-It is also possible for the target keeps track of the requirements.
+It is also possible for the target to keep track of the requirements.
 If it never does fast DEVSEL, they are met trivially.
 If it does, it must wait until medium DEVSEL time unless: